Reading Timelines

 Some fields have ancient origins, then long stretches with little visible activity.
 When a gap is large enough, the timeline collapses that empty span so the active periods stay readable.

 You will see a zigzag break and a skipped-years marker.
-That is a display choice, not a claim that nothing at all happened in between.
+That is a display choice to keep the active periods readable.

 The "Start from" Slider

-The slider is for historical focus, not for changing the underlying data.
+The slider changes the view.
+It does not change the underlying data.

 On larger screens it sits directly below the visual overview chart.
 On smaller screens it appears below the framework list.